puppetlabs/bolt/pre-docs/bolt_options.md

 specify the module name in this path, as the name is already specified as part of the task or plan name.

-To specify multiple module directories to search for modules, separate the paths with with a semicolon (`;`) on Windows or a colon (`:`) on all other platforms.
+To specify multiple module directories to search for modules, separate the paths with a semicolon (`;`) on Windows or a colon (`:`) on all other platforms.